It started on Graceland

 The library’s bookmobile also served the community for 43 years, bringing materials to residents at more than 30 schools, parks and senior living facilities in Des Plaines and Rosemont from 1969 to 2012.
-Library staff have continued these services since the bookmobile retired, reaching out to almost 15,000 residents in schools, senior residences and at community events in 2013.
+Library staff have continued to grow these services since the bookmobile retired, reaching out to thousands of residents each year in schools, senior residences, and at community events.

 A new building, a new place

 In the spring of 1998, the City Council approved a downtown redevelopment project which included a new 82,000 square-foot library as its centerpiece.
 Designed by the award-winning architectural firm Lohan and Anderson, and built by contractor Leopardo and Companies, the elegant four story building opened on August 14, 2000.

 Over the last eleven decades, the Des Plaines Public Library has established itself as a community center, technology hub and cultural destination.
 Here are some of the ways YOU use the library in one year:

 - Visit the building 500,000 times

 - Use a computer over 125,000 times

 - Ask over 200,000 questions

 - Attend more than 1,000 movies, lectures, performances, crafts and other programs